OPahunang/Election_Analysis/README.md

 In this project the need to develop a Python script that will be able to deliver the following information when the script is run:

-1.Calculate the total number of votes cast
+ 1. Calculate the total number of votes cast

-2.Get a complete list of county votes that:
+ 2. Get a complete list of county votes that:
   - Calculate the total number of votes per county
   - Calculate the percentage of votes per county

-3.Get a report which county with the largest turnout
+ 3. Get a report which county with the largest turnout

-4.Get a complete list of candidates who received votes that:
+ 4. Get a complete list of candidates who received votes that:
   - Calculate the total number of votes each candidate received
   - Calculate the percentage of votes each candidate won

  5.Determine the election candidate winner with total vote counts and percentage

  6. Print the results to the command line and save to a txt file

 ## Election-Audit Results: